CDNResearchProject/Cache_Optimization/Demo_rig/ReadMe.md

 /nfs/client1 *(rw,sync,no_subtree_check,no_root_squash)
 /tftpboot *(rw,sync,no_subtree_check,no_root_squash)
 ```
-As you can see, what we did is only to add the number in front of 'client' (client1).
+Added the number in front of 'client' (client1).

 What remains is to restart the client Raspberry Pi (remove from power and power it back on, if you have a spare monitor, plug that to the client board), and Voila!